k1000oEnz/k1000oEnz/README.md

 ## Hi there 👋
 My name is Camilo Enriquez, i recently started using GitHub and i like it.
-I love learn new programming languages.
+I love learning new programming languages.

 I am currently working with the repositorie called
 ### ChanGo!